 Before 2010, all models came with the FourSide Jar.
-This name refers only to the container that comes with the the Blendtec blender that you purchase.
-This is the same whether you buy the Total Blender, Designer Series, or any other home blender model.
-The FourSide is the name of Blendtec's two-quart container.
+This name refers only to the container that comes with the the Blendtec blender base that you purchase.
+This is the same whether you buy the Total Blender, Designer Series, or Professional home blender.
+The FourSide is the name of Blendtec’s smaller two-quart container.
 It is BPA-Free and the blade that comes with it is ~ 3 inches in diameter.
 Prior to May of 2011, this pitcher did not have a name.
-So when you purchased a Blendtec with this jar, you purchased the "Basic" - which now has naturally been renamed to the Blendtec FourSide.
+So when you purchased a Blendtec with this jar, you purchased the “Basic” – which was naturally been renamed to the Blendtec FourSide.
 Blendtec named this jar based on its obvious, and innovative, square design of four sides.
 This jar is ideal for smaller batch blending and for dry blending.

-As with FourSide, the WildSide name refers only to the container that comes with the Blendtec blender that you buy, regardless whether you purchase Pro Series, Designer Series or the Total Blender.
-The WildSide became available for Blendtec's home blenders around the summer of 2010.
-This was a new 90 oz. jar offered for the home blender market.
-The new jar design added a small fifth side to the square container, distinguishing itself from every other square pitcher design.
-The WildSide is also BPA-Free but comes with a ~ 4-inch blade.
+As with FourSide, the WildSide name refers only to the container that comes with the Blendtec blender that you buy, regardless whether you purchase a Pro, Designer Series, Classic, Total Blender, or any other model.
+The WildSide became available for Blendtec’s home blenders around the summer of 2010.
+At “90 oz.” this jar was the largest offered for the home blender market.
+The new jar design added a small fifth, “wild”, side to the square container, distinguishing itself from all other square pitcher designs.
+The WildSide is also BPA-Free and comes with a ~ 4-inch blade.
 Obviously since this container is significantly larger than the FourSide it is commonly used for blending larger quantities at a time.
 This jar also greatly improved blending efficiency of larger blends.

 This package has been discontinued by Blendtec but can sometimes be found.
-Thankfully, all jars are available for purchase separately so you can make a 'combo" from any purchase if desired.
+Thankfully, all jars are available for purchase separately so you can make a ‘combo” from any purchase if desired.
 The Blendtec Combo (aka WildSide Combo) is the easiest of all the packages to understand now that you know what FourSide and WildSide really means.
-It refers to the Blendtec blender package that contains both jars, the FourSide and the WildSide together, again, no matter the model you buy.
+It refers to the Blendtec blender package that contains both jars together in your purchase.
 This tends to be popular with folks who blend a lot and not only want to take advantage of having two blending jars but also want the ability to blend large volumes that the WildSide allows while having the FourSide for convenient smaller blends.

 Learn more about current » Blendtec Models

-The Total Blender and HP3A have been discontinued but are available refurbished and occasionally still found at some retailers.
+The Total Blender and HP3A have been discontinued but can be available refurbished and occasionally still found at some retailers.